deepaksha/AngularJSDemo/README.md

 - Install Node js in system from starch
 	 a) Download the Windows installer from the Nodes.js® web site.
 	 b) Run the installer (the .msi file you downloaded in the previous step.)
-	 c) Restart your computer.
-You won’t be able to run Node.js® until you restart your computer.
+	 c) Restart our computer.
+You won’t be able to run Node.js® until you restart our computer.

 2) How to run the program